Key Takeaways

 Three scenarios where guest posting still earns its place in a 2026 link profile:

-Everything outside these three scenarios, digital PR or targeted link insertions will usually produce better results for the same budget.
+Outside these three scenarios, digital PR or contextual link insertions will usually produce better results.

 The 2026 Approach: Primary + Supplement